-be required to count the following towards their de minis threshold: swaps executed anonymously on a registered or exempt trading platform and that are cleared by a registered or exempt clearing organization; and ANE Transactions (see below).
-Non-Comparable Jurisdiction Guaranteed Entities : The CFTC should continue to require these entities to count all of their swap dealing activity toward their de minimis threshold, regardless of the status of their counterparty.
-Substituted compliance would not be available.
-Other Non-US Persons : 21 The CFTC should continue to require these entities to count their swap dealing activity with US persons and Guaranteed Entities, except swaps with (1) Guaranteed Entities that are registered as swap dealers (or are affiliated with registered swap dealers), (2) Guaranteed Entities that are guaranteed by non-financial guarantor or (3) Foreign Branches.
-Substituted compliance would not be available.
+Other Non-US Persons (including Foreign Consolidated Subsidiaries12): The CFTC should require these entities to count their swap dealing activity with US persons and Guaranteed Entities, except swaps with (1) Guaranteed Entities that are registered as swap dealers (or are affiliated with registered swap dealers), (2) Guaranteed Entities that are guaranteed by a nonfinancial guarantor or (3) Foreign Branches.
+13 These entities would be permitted to rely on substituted compliance with respect to applicable requirements.
 As an alternative, the White Paper suggests that the CFTC consider not requiring Other Non-US Persons to count dealing swaps with Guaranteed Entities toward their de minimis threshold.

-In addition, all non-US swap dealers would not
+In addition, all non-US swap dealers would not be required to count the following towards their de minis threshold: